 Introduction to PowerShell Executable

-PowerShell.exe is the executable file of the that is used by system administrator for configuration management and other task automation related activities.
-The .exe stands for an executable file.
-Some executable files possess a threat to the system but since Powershell.exe is a product of Microsoft there are no such harms associated with it.
+The system administrator uses PowerShell.exe as the executable file for configuration management and other task automation-related activities.
+The “.exe” extension in PowerShell.exe signifies that it is an executable file.
 The executable file can execute both PowerShell cmdlets and scripts.
-This article will cover in detail the exe file of the PowerShell.
+This article will cover in detail the exe file of PowerShell.

 Syntax: